0xR/graphql-transform-federation/README.md

 remote schema your service acts a middleware layer as shown in the diagram above.
 Check the
 [remote schema documentation](https://www.apollographql.com/docs/graphql-tools/remote-schemas/)
-how to get an executable schema that you can use with this transform.
+for how to get an executable schema that you can use with this transform.

 The example below shows a configuration where the transformed schema extends an existing schema.
 It already had a resolver `productById` which is used to relate